ethpm/ethpm-spec/docs/source/use-cases.rst

 Package with an Inheritable Contract and a Dependency
 -----------------------------------------------------

-Now that we've seen what a simple package looks like, lets see how to dependencies are declared.
+Now that we've seen what a simple package looks like, let's see how to declare dependencies.

 The next package will implement the *transferable* pattern and will depend on our ``owned`` package for the authorization mechanism to